ahy3nz/ahy3nz.github.io/_posts/2019-10-15-openforcefield1.md

 The ethane is jumping around the boundaries of the periodic box, but you can see it wiggling.
 Unfortunately, markdown doesn't show NGL widgets, so I advise people to look at the notebook.
 Not super interesting, but simulations from open-source software are doable.
-If I had a more powerful computer, maybe I'd try a larger system, but I'll leave it to others to build off of my notebook (you can find this in my website's [git repo](https://github.com/ahy3nz/ahy3nz.github.io/tree/master/files/notebooks))
+If I had a more powerful computer, maybe I'd try a larger system, but I'll leave it to others to build off my notebook (you can find this in my website's [git repo](https://github.com/ahy3nz/ahy3nz.github.io/tree/master/files/notebooks))

 ```python